 - Resources identified during training delivered to support inclusive leadership and inclusion

 - The results of a survey of Ontario’s museum workforce that establishes a demographic profile of museum workers, and a baseline of perspectives amongst these populations related to diversity and inclusion within the workplace.

-- Access to the Inclusive Museum Toolkit launching at a Symposium on March 23, 2018, and developed by 10 partner museums from across the province with feedback drawn from the experience of experts and innovators on our project Advisory Committee and from within their communities / Tourism regions.
+- Access to Inclusion 2025: A Practitioner's Guide to Inclusive Museums launched at the Inclusive Museum Leadership Symposium, and developed by 10 partner museums from across the province with feedback drawn from the experience of experts and innovators on our project Advisory Committee and from within their communities / Tourism regions.
 The toolkit is expected to include the following areas:

 - Collections Development